lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 HttpPlatformHandler is also enabled on Azure App Service (Windows) by default, so if you have tested your web apps on your own IIS server, you can confidently host them on Azure App Service without many changes on configuration.

 ### HttpPlatformHandler on IIS Express

+This is for the first time covered by the [new open source HttpPlatformHandler v2.0 from LeXtudio]({% post_url 2024/2024-4-8-httpplatformhandler-v2 %}).

-I also created the necessary PowerShell scripts to help you enable HttpPlatformHandler on IIS Express if you want to give it a try.
+I also created the necessary PowerShell scripts to help enable Microsoft HttpPlatformHandler v1.2 on IIS Express if you want to give it a try.
 You can find them on [my GitHub repository](https://github.com/lextm/iisexpress-httpplatformhandler).

 ## References